lixiaolan/RooksWalkPuzzle/README.txt

 <The numbers contained in the puzzle board listed by row first (n*m numbers).
 The format is: (numbers > 0) stand for numbers in the board, 0 stands for blank white square, -1 stands for black squares>
 <l # of positions>
 <2*l numbers which are the l positions in the board given by x,y cooridnates>

+#First release min content/fixes:

+1.)
+Tutorial ``slide show'' (see the Nikoli site).
+    Make the ``tutorial'' a self learning process as much as possible.
+2.)
+Rework the interface (Tam's fat fingers could not handle the swiping).
+    Make and ``active tile'' before input.
+3.)
+Clever system for caching puzzles.
+    You can only save one puzzle.
+4.)
+A difficulty rating system.
+    Lenghts + hints.
+5.)
+Re-structure the model.
+7.)
+Add the bee flower theme.
+6.)
+Cosmetic changes:
+    a.
+Need rotating tiles in the background spaced out and there is a bee dancing!
+    b.
+Tiles need a pattened texture on the back.
+    c.
+Need a cute animation for getting a puzzle correct.
+    d. perhaps change the ``grey circles''
+    e.
+Optional: Add ability to track path.
+    f.
+Optional: Add extra display option (red arrows underneath numbers).
+    g.
+Optional: create an animation which follows the path of the solution.

+7.)
+Optional: Daily puzzle site needs to be up.

+8.)
+Think of a fucking name!
+9.) display the correct dimensions for any display.
+10.)Look into the legal side of protecting the puzzle concept.
+11.)Optional: Sound effects.
+12.)Basic marketing strategy.

+Lets have a first release by October 1.
+Two weeks to alpha.